uMkhonto we Sizwe name belongs to the ANC: Mbalula - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

 Mbalula says, “We lost in Bloemfontein and we will not appeal, and we are here again for two things which is common law and the trademark.
 We say this trademark belongs to us and it doesn’t matter when we registered it, no it doesn’t.
 It belongs to us.
 This MK belongs to the ANC and thieves do as they please here and they steal our things and run with it whereas they know that it is ours.”

-He also criticised former President Jacob Zuma’s leadership while he was part of the ANC.
+He has also criticised former President Jacob Zuma’s leadership while he was part of the ANC.

 “Today they talk about many things they failed to do while they were in power.
-They put us in big troubles, and we are in this mess because of them.
+They put us in big trouble, and we are in this mess because of them.
 They call us thieves.
-Today we have the Zondo Commission which has revealed many things, and they thank us by forming a new political party,” Mbalula adds.
+Today we have the Zondo Commission which has revealed many things, and they thank us by forming a new political party.”

 Meanwhile, Zuma who backs the MK party says the ANC lacks strong arguments in the case.